shirsbrunner/shirsbrunner.github.io/src/articles/20210309_Type_primera/20210309_Type_primera.md

 It's great to have your handwriting digitized and you can learn a lot in the process.

 There are a lot of approaches that are way simpler than what I did with fontforge.
 Give it a go.

+## Update 2023-03-24

+With the past move to glyphs, I decided to update this typeface.
+I have been changing some metrics (mainly decenders) of certain glyphs like j and g.
+Furthermore I have been adjusting sidebearings and kerning.
+It's been to the point, where I feel like using it on the page.
+The type specimen above shows the updated typeface.